lauralissette/CSE598/project1/byfn/README.md

 - Hyperledger although a permissioned blockchain can be made as public as we want.
 The only condition is that any two parties interacting must have some kind of network visibility.

-- A 51% attack is not appliacable to hyperledger since there is no concept of mining and computation power.
+- A 51% attack is not applicable to hyperledger since there is no concept of mining and computation power.

 How hyperledger establishes trust:
 ----------------------